 The overall job outlook for the state appears more positive in the short-term compared to the long-term.
 Continued improvement in tourist arrivals should provide a much needed stimulus to the local economy.
-If the rail project ever comes to fruition, it will not only provide a lot of construction jobs, but generate other developments surrounding rail stations.
+Since some major roadblocks have been cleared on the rail project, it will not only provide a lot of construction jobs, but generate other developments surrounding rail stations.